starknet-io/SNIPs/SNIPS/snip-75.md

 | Non-vetted, no time delay | Security council                     | 66%       | None            |

 **Note**: Regular time delay SHOULD be set to at least 7 days to be in line with l2beat guidelines.

+### Pausing Flow

+Each pausing flow will include two functions:

+- **Pause**: Stopping the affected smart contract from further changes of state.
+- **Unpause**: Resuming normal operation.

+#### Flow 1: Pausing the Contract

+In case of critical incidents, a monitoring entity has the ability to pause the affected contracts immediately.
+This pause mechanism serves as a first line of defense to contain potential losses while the Security Council deliberates on a potential upgrade.

+- The security council is responsible for adding/removing authorized address(es) that can pause the contract.

+#### Flow 2: Unpausing the Contract

+Once the security council decides that the smart contract can resume operation, it can unpause the contracts with a majority vote (50%).

 ### Vetting Failure Report
 In the event that the evaluation of an upgrade does not receive the requisite number of votes (50% for a regular action and 66% for an emergency action), the Security Council SHALL produce a "Vetting Failure Report" within fourteen days of the vote on the upgrade, including: